NCAS-CMS/cfdm/docs/source/extensions.rst

 provides metadata-aware analytical processing capabilities such as regridding and statistical calculations.

-It also has a more sophisticated data class that allows for larger-than-memory manipulations and parallel processing.
+It also has a more sophisticated data class that subclasses `cfdm.Data`, but allows for larger-than-memory manipulations and parallel processing.

 cf-python strictly extends the cfdm API, so that a cfdm command will always work on its cf-python counterpart.